RedKatzen/interactive-rating-app/README.md

 any question or commentary you can make in the FrontEnd Mentor's commentary section, where is my solution.
 Or you can send a message on Discord (user: gaf0_0, id: 482746919177814018).
+And some code (part of script.js) I copied from "christianArk" (github), because I need moral.

 # Frontend Mentor - Interactive rating component